 Recreation and Tourism.
 Recreation and tourism activities in the Cody Local Area serve both locals and visitors to Park County.
-For tourists, activities are primarily oriented around lodging and services for those traveling to Yellowstone National Park or other remote areas of Park County and the surrounding region.
+For tourists, activities are primarily oriented around lodging and services for those traveling to

+Yellowstone National Park or other remote areas of Park County and the surrounding region.
 Due to seasonal access from Cody to Yellowstone National Park and the outdoor focus of recreational opportunities, visitation is highest during the summer and early fall.

 Hayden Arch Bridge.
 Located west of Cody along US 14/16/20 (North Fork Highway), the Hayden Arch Bridge is the only known concrete arch bridge from the 1920s that remains in Wyoming.
-The bridge was constructed between 1924 and 1925 and was added to the National Register of Historic Places in 1985.
+The bridge was constructed between 1924 and 1925 and was added to the National Register of Historic Places in 1985.5

 Other recognized historic and cultural resources in the Cody Local Area are located within the City of Cody.
-These include the Irma Hotel, built in 1902 and added to the National Register in 1973; Buffalo Bill Boyhood Home, built in 1841, brought to Cody in 1933, and added to the National Register in 1975; Buffalo Bill Statue, constructed in 1924 and added to the National Register in 1974; and Paul Stock House, built in 1945-46 and added to the National Register in 2000.
+These include the Irma Hotel, built in 1902 and added to the National Register in 1973; Buffalo Bill Boyhood Home, built in 1841, brought to Cody in 1933, and added to the National Register in 1975; Buffalo Bill Statue, constructed in 1924 and added to the National Register

 Water and Wastewater.
 Most development in the Cody Local Area (not including the City of Cody) is served by the Northwest Rural Water District (NRWD) and septic systems.
 On-site wells provide domestic water to properties not served by NRWD.
-The City does not provide municipal water and/ or sewer service to development outside the city limits unless it is planned for annexation.
+The City does not provide municipal water and/or sewer service to development outside the city limits unless it is planned for annexation.